 Jesse Cardoza only lasted 25 episodes before being the lone casualty of the gas attack against the lab.

-Degrassi Junior High: A literal bridge dropping happens to Shane.
+Degrassi Junior High had a literal bridge dropping happen to Shane.
 While a bridge fell on Kirk, Shane falls off of it while tripping on LSD.
 Shane survives but is brain-damaged, his parents pull him from the school, and the kid who gave him the drugs (and watched him fall off the bridge, doing nothing) suffers no consequences.
 Shane is basically ignored and forgotten by the rest of the cast, and the show implies that this is poetic justice for how he (mostly) ignored and forgot a girl who he got pregnant.
-In Degrassi The Next Generation, his daughter tracks him down, and it turns out that he spent the rest of his life in a wretched sanitarium for the mentally retarded, abandoned by his family, and weeping over the girlfriend and child he never did enough for and never got to see.
+In Degrassi: The Next Generation, his daughter tracks him down, and it turns out that he spent the rest of his life in a wretched sanitarium for the mentally retarded, abandoned by his family, and weeping over the girlfriend and child he never did enough for and never got to see.

-Desperate Housewives: After Karl Mayer was killed by a crashing plane the next episode had Susan and Bree have 'what if he lived fantasies' in which he ended cheating on each of them without remorse.
-As if to make sure the got across the message that it was a good thing he died the show avoided showing his presumably devastated daughter reacting to his death by having her make only a blink and you'll miss it appearance at the end of the episode.
+Desperate Housewives: After Karl Mayer was killed by a crashing plane, the next episode had Susan and Bree have "what if he lived" fantasies, in which he ended up cheating on each of them without remorse.
+As if to make sure they got across the message that his death was a good thing, the show avoided showing the reaction of his presumably devastated daughter by having her make only a blink-and-you'll-miss-it appearance at the end of the episode.

 Aunt Joan on Doc Martin.
 Killed off offscreen with a heart attack in her jeep, which was found crashed into a gorse thicket.

 The show is known for changing its lead actor every few seasons by having an experience that would otherwise be fatal trigger a regeneration, resulting in a new body and changed personality.
 In most cases, this is due to the lead actor voluntarily choosing to leave the series, usually providing the production staff with sufficient notice to craft a story around the regeneration.
-In one case (the transition from Colin Baker to Sylvester McCoy), the lead actor was fired (Colin Baker, understandably had absolutely no interest in returning to film a regeneration scene), and so without warning an episode began with the Doctor regenerating for a trivial reason, with McCoy playing the Before version (lying face-down and wearing an obvious wig) as well as the After version (briefly becoming The Other Darrin).
+In one case (the transition from Colin Baker to Sylvester McCoy), the lead actor was fired (Colin Baker, understandably had absolutely no interest in returning to film a regeneration scene), and so without warning an episode began with the Doctor regenerating for an unknown reason (at least until we learned the why and where behind the regeneration a long time later), with McCoy playing the Before version (lying face-down and wearing an obvious wig) as well as the After version (briefly becoming The Other Darrin).
 Although the character didn't exactly die, a bridge was definitely dropped.

 The character of Romana underwent a surprise regeneration in Destiny of the Daleks, as actress Mary Tamm quit the series at the end of the previous season, and was replaced by Lalla Ward.
 Tamm had offered to return for Destiny of the Daleks in order to film a regeneration; she wasn't invited back and so Ward was introduced in a wacky sequence that remains a thorn in the side of some fans 30 years later.

-Downton Abbey: They dropped a bridge, I mean a car, on poor Matthew.
+Downton Abbey: The third season dropped a bridge, or rather a car, on poor Matthew.
 This was a case of Real Life Writes the Plot, as his actor wanted to leave the show, and since he'd already married his Will They or Won't They? partner Mary, the only choices were to break them up or kill him.
 Fans would never accept the former after they went through so much to be together, so the latter it was.

-EastEnders: Den Watts had a dramatic death in 1989, then came Back from the Dead in 2003.
+EastEnders gave Den Watts had a dramatic death in 1989, then he came Back from the Dead in 2003.
 Amid complaints from fans that his return was unbelievable, the actor was involved in an internet sex scandal, and so Den's estranged wife walloped him over the head with a doorstop, the end.

-Forever Knight (1989-1996): The characters of both police Cpt.
-Amanda Cohen and police detective Don Schanke in this Canadian TV series were unceremoniously killed off off-screen in a plane crash, in the first episode of the series' last season, despite the fact that Schanke had been a long-time friend and colleague of protagonist Nicholas "Nick" Knight, the titular vampire police detective (night shift).
+Forever Knight unceremoniously killed both police Cpt.
+Amanda Cohen and police detective Don Schanke off-screen in a plane crash, in the first episode of the series' last season, despite the fact that Schanke had been a long-time friend and colleague of protagonist Nicholas "Nick" Knight, the titular vampire police detective (night shift).
 Schanke was replaced by a new (female) partner for Nick, and the department's captain replaced with an African-American male actor.
-The same year, Nick's vampiric lover Janette also left Toronto without explanation, came back as a human, was shot and turned into a vampire 'again, only to leave the show forever.
+The same year, Nick's vampiric lover Janette also left Toronto without explanation, came back as a human, was shot and turned into a vampire again, only to leave the show forever.
 Actually, all but one of the main characters (the villainous LaCroix)may or may not die at the end of the series, including possibly Nick himself.

-The Fresh Prince of Bel-Air: A sort of inverse.
-In this case a character was killed off after he dropped off a bridge.
+The Fresh Prince of Bel-Air had a sort of inverse.
+In this case, a character was killed off after he dropped off a bridge.
 Hilary's anchorman boyfriend Trevor decides to propose to her while bungee jumping on live television.
-Unfortunately his bungee cord was a little too long.
+Unfortunately, his bungee cord was a little too long.

-Fringe: Charlie Francis was killed off in the season 2 premiere in a rather insultingly anti-climactic fashion - especially when one considers an entire season 1 episode was devoted to saving his life.
+Charlie Francis died in the season 2 premiere in a rather insultingly anti-climactic fashion - especially when one considers an entire season 1 episode was devoted to saving his life.
 As usual, Executive Meddling is to blame.
-Between seasons 1 and 2 on , Charlie is killed only to be replaced by a shapeshifting imposter.
+Between seasons 1 and 2, he is replaced by a shapeshifting impostor.

 Bioterrorist mastermind David Robert Jones is killed off in an absurdly anti-climatic Portal Cut in the last episode of the first series ("There's More Than One of Everything").
 It's even worse that he was physically displaying his immunity to bullets in his showdown with Olivia at the portal only a few seconds ago.
 Though that one's later reversed by a handy timeline change.